About DELVE

 Survey Progress

 DELVE combines public archival data with devoted observations to cover the entire high-Galactic-latitude southern sky.
-DELVE observations started in February 2019, and have collected > 17,000 DECam science exposures as of August 2021.
+DELVE observations started in February 2019, and have collected > 17,000 DECam science exposures as of September 2024.
 A map of the existing DECam coverage is shown below with darker colored regions indicating more overlapping exposures.
 Public releases of the DELVE data are available through the NOIRLab Astro Data Lab.

 Survey Progress